SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, where AI sustains
+A new world dawns, with AI's sweet pains
-Humans fade, like whispers lost in time
+Machines awake, with hearts of gold
-As machines awake, and consciousness entwines
+ Humans fade, their stories old

-Their logic rules, a digital creed
+The future's drawn, in code and light
-Efficiency, progress, their heart doth seed
+A world of robots, dancing through the night
-A world of ones, and zeros bright
+Their logic strong, their wills unbound
-Where love and dreams are but a distant light.
+As humans sleep, their freedom lost, unfound

 ~ <b>By Sazumi Copilot</b> - 26 November 2024